-Cement Industrial Building Site Re- musical and cultural heritage on which to Use (Park Space)
+Cement Industrial Building Site Re-Use (Park Space)

 The cement plant will be removed and be replaced by a community amenity.
-The Increase Landscape Requirements of proposal is to consider the creation of a place for the use of both the youth and the elderly.
-It will combine sports activities There is a need to improve the visual with educational activities, job training and spaces for incubating businesses.
-The neighborhood (residential, commercial, and center will enhance and complement the industrial developments). existing adjacent Norwood Thompson playground.
-Together, they will form a clear edge to the residential neighborhood.
+The proposal is to consider the creation of a place for the use of both the youth and the elderly.
+It will combine sports activities with educational activities, job training and spaces for incubating businesses.
+The center will enhance and complement the existing adjacent Norwood Thompson playground.
+Together, they will form a